TipsGroup/Nutela/README.md

 - `INTERVAL`: Refreshes the cache every x minutes ([restrictions](https://developer.github.com/changes/2012-10-14-rate-limit-changes/)) (defaults to 15 minutes)
 - `PRE`: When defined with a value of `1`, only pre-releases will be cached
 - `TOKEN`: Your GitHub token (for private repos)
-- `URL`: The server's URL (for private repos - when running on [Vercel](https://vercel.com), this field is filled with the URL of the deployment automatically)
+- `PRIVATE_BASE_URL`: The server's URL (for private repos - when running on [Vercel](https://vercel.com), this field is filled with the URL of the deployment automatically)

 ## Statistics

-Since Hazel routes all the traffic for downloading the actual application files to [GitHub Releases](https://help.github.com/articles/creating-releases/), you can use their API to determine the download count for a certain release.
+Since Nutela routes all the traffic for downloading the actual application files to [GitHub Releases](https://help.github.com/articles/creating-releases/), you can use their API to determine the download count for a certain release.

 As an example, check out the [latest Hyper release](https://api.github.com/repos/vercel/hyper/releases/latest) and search for `mac.zip`.
 You'll find a release containing a sub property named `download_count` with the amount of downloads as its value.